 The Raspberry PiCam can be used without further modifications.
 However, this camera offers only a fixed focus and cannot adjust to the image scene automatically (only brightness etc.).

 Another possibility is the modification of a webcam – removing the IR blocking filter.
 It is a bit tricky, but we have been able to use such a camera from my previous research project (“eye controlled wheelchair”).

 At the beginning of the program, the graphical user interface is constructed, in which, in addition to the converted video stream, sliders are shown for parameters like Brightness and filter adjustments.
 In a continuous loop, single images are read by the camera and the filters are applied.

 In the first picture, the imported camera image is visible - the vein is already visible in the infrared light, as well as the cannula, which is simulated for the purpose of the puncture.
 Fig. 2 shows the result of the gray scale conversion since no color information is required and the data needed can be reduced to one third.
 The next step is to adjust the brightness distribution with an openCV filter.
 The result is a much clearer visual representation in Fig. 3.
 The next picture shows the result of the manual filter setting, in which brightness information below and above the threshold value is discarded and the range of brightness is also stretched over the entire range (0-255) from the selected range.
 The following filter converts the gray scale image into a false color image in which the relevant information is not contained in the brightness but in the color profile.
-As a result of the discussion with medical professionals, we have installed the last filter stage in which...Read more »
+As a result of the discussion with medical professionals, we have installed the last filter stage in which a depicted arm or a hand...Read more »